moonydog12/Vue-monster-slayer/README.md

 # Vue-monster-slayer
-A hand-holding project that helps student learn the basic of Vue.js [Live Demo](https://moonydog12.github.io/Vue-monster-slayer/)
+A hand-holding project that helps student learn the basic of Vue.js <br>
+[Live Demo](https://moonydog12.github.io/Vue-monster-slayer/)
 ### Directives we practice in the project
 * **v-bind** to bind attribute in HTML element